Orientations of Morse flow trees in Legendrian contact homology: Orientation of pseudo-holomorphic disks

-That the orientation of $\C$ affects the sign of $\Gamma$ follows from the constructions in Section \ref{sec:jholo}.
-Indeed, to define the capping orientation of a disk $u$ we use techniques from \cite{fooo}.
-These techniques, in turn, use determinant line bundles associated to complex $\dbar$-operators, which are given orientations induced by the orientation of $\C$.

-In Subsection \ref{sec:triv} we describe how the choice of the spin structure of $\Lambda$ affect the capping orientations.
-In Subsection \ref{sec:ok} we discuss the orientation of finite dimensional vector spaces induced by exact sequences, and in Subsection \ref{sec:modspor} we consider the stabilization of the linearized $\dbar$-operator, stabilize by the space of conformal variations.
-In this way we get a surjective operator and we can interpret the orientation of a $J$-holomorphic disk $u$ as a sign $\sigma(u)$.
-In Subsection \ref{sec:confvaror} we fix an orientation of the space of conformal variations of the punctured disk.

-\begin{rmk} The choice of orientation of $M$ is in fact only a local choice.
+The choice of orientation of $M$ is in fact only a local choice.
 If we keep track of the local choices we can define the orientation algorithm also in the case when $M$ is non-orientable.
-We will assume that the orientation of $T_pM$ and $\R^n$ coincide. \end{rmk}
+However, we will from now on assume that $M$ is oriented, to simplify notation.
+We will also assume that the orientations of $T_pM$ and $\R^n$ coincide for all $p \in M$.

 For each Reeb chord $p$ we let the chosen orientation of $W^u(p)$ induce an orientation of $W^s(p)$ via the identification

 as oriented spaces.
 This chosen orientation of $W^u(p)$ will be the \emph{capping orientation of $W^u(p)$}, and the induced orientation of $W^s(p)$ is then the \emph{capping orientation of $W^s(p)$}.